ono-midori/ono-midori.github.io/techs/libevent.md

 void bufferevent_unlock(struct bufferevent *bufev);
 ```

-Note that locking a bufferevent has no effect if the bufferevent was not given the BEV_OPT_THREADSAFE thread on creation, or if Libevent’s threading support wasn’t activated.
+Note that locking a bufferevent has no effect if the bufferevent was not given the BEV_OPT_THREADSAFE thread on creation, or if Libevent's threading support wasn't activated.

 Locking the bufferevent with this function will lock its associated evbuffers as well.
 These functions are recursive: it is safe to lock a bufferevent for which you already hold the lock.
 You must, of course, call unlock once for every time that you locked the bufferevent.